Black Lives Matter spurs scrutiny of Dutch colonial past | Times Leader

 “Their concerns were always brushed aside for a very long time,” Fatah-Black said.
 Among the concerns he listed: Racial profiling by police and tax authorities, discrimination in workplaces, schools and on the housing rental market, and cases of police brutality.

-The demonstration, set to take place in Coen’s hometown of Hoorn, follows protests across the Netherlands in recent weeks against police violence and racism, including two in Amsterdam that drew thousands of participants.
+The demonstration, in Coen’s hometown, followed protests across the Netherlands in recent weeks against police violence and racism, including two in Amsterdam that drew thousands of participants.
 A statue of Piet Hein, a colonial era mariner widely regarded as a hero, was daubed with red paint and the word “killer” last week.

 Prof. Remco Raben, who teaches Dutch colonial and post-colonial history at the University of Amsterdam, said the protests targeting statues are “a kind of correction of the vision of the nation as it emerged in the 19th century and not as a rewriting of the history.
 It’s the rewriting of the image of the nation.”